Doctor of Philosophy (Business)

 Develop practical solutions for real-world problems with Southern Cross University’s Doctor of Philosophy (Business).

-Supervised by researchers in our School of Business and Tourism, you will produce high-quality research for stakeholders including business, government and not-for-profit organisations.
+Supervised by researchers in our Faculty of Business, Law and Arts, you will produce high-quality research for stakeholders including business, government and not-for-profit organisations.

-The School is linked to the Business and Management and Information Technology research clusters, meaning you can investigate in areas of human resources, networks and collaborations, digital business, digital health, and online education.
+The Faculty is linked to the Business and Management and Information Technology research clusters, meaning you can investigate in areas of human resources, networks and collaborations, digital business, digital health, and online education.

 In digital business, for example, researchers aim to deliver an integrated end-to-end journey experience, transforming tourist and customer data into contextual information for businesses and services.
 And it’s all powered by AI and integrated mobile-cloud computing.